-Access the various parts of the application object by using the name of a form object, form, item, etc. A name in the application object has the same function as the tag in the model object omitting the model.app part.
+Access the various parts of the application object by using the name of a form object, form, item, and so on.
+A name in the application object has the same function as the tag in the model object omitting the model.app part.